Arsh23/blog/content/article/cvsp/cvsp.md

 Although all the animations above were accurate portrayal of both techniques, they were slightly misleading, as they exist in the ideal world.
 This is similar to those high school physics problems where we assumed things like air resistance and curvature of earth didn't exist, because it lets us focus on the main principles rather then get bogged down in too many details.

-But in a real world, we cant make thousands of threads, one per each task.
-Each thread requires its own overhead and memory, and extra stuff that the OS needs to handle in order to execute a thread, and no OS can handle that many threads.
-Even if you can get a large number of threads to run, there would be no use because most commercially available CPU have fewer than 16 cores, and only a dozen or two thread can run truly parallel to each other. [correct?]
+In practice, it depends on a lot of factors how many threads you can create but there is almost no case where spawning 10,000 threads is a good idea.
+Each threads needs memory ( the default thread stack size in Linux is 8MB), and the number of threads will depend on how much ram you have.
+Threads also have some overhead, things like creation, destruction and scheduling, which gets more difficult the more threads you have.
+And if your CPU has only 4 cores, only 4 threads will be running truly parallel at any time.
+The OS will have to schedule all other threads and switch between them for each core, which will also add a lot of complexity and negate the advantages of having thousands of threads.

-In the case of coroutines, they are just functions so we can easily create thousands of them for each task.
-But this is also not desirable in many situations, like when you try to send a lot of HTTP requests to the same server.
+Similarly, coroutines are just functions so we can easily create thousands of them for each task.
+But this is also not desirable in many situations as coroutines are generally used for tasks that depend on external sources, like downloading a webpage.
 Sending a huge amount of concurrent requests to a single server will likely result in either acting as a DDoS attack and harming the server or a ban of your IP from their servers for a arbitrary time period.

 ## Which technique should I use then?

-- in practice
-- to counter these real world limitations , we use pool [explain]
-- we use pools and locks, semaphores to limit the no of consecutive threads/coroutines
+Generally to overcome these real life limitations people use stuff like [pools](https://en.wikipedia.org/wiki/Thread_pool), [locks](https://en.wikipedia.org/wiki/Lock_(computer_science)), [semaphores](https://en.wikipedia.org/wiki/Semaphore_(programming)) to limit the number of threads and coroutines.
 To make our animations depict a slightly better representation of the real world, we will limit the maximum number of coroutines and thread we can run to 8.
 Now lets look at a few different situation to see where each technique shines:

-- If your work involves mostly **I/O bound** tasks, like if our image only required loading, then coroutines are just as fast as thread.
+If your work involves mostly **I/O bound** tasks, like if our image only required loading, then coroutines are just as fast as thread.
 Coroutines are even preferred over threads because they don't require any additional overhead, run in a single thread and you can easily create thousands of them.

-		-so thats why in above example .....
+[anim]

+The code to download 50 webpages from earlier is a example of i/o bound work, and the output shows that coroutines gave the best result.

-- If your work involves mostly **CPU bound** tasks, which can be represented by our image only needing rendering, then threads far outperform coroutines.
+If your work involves mostly **CPU bound** tasks, which can be represented by our image only needing rendering, then threads far outperform coroutines.
 This is obvious as coroutines can only run one at a time and would take the same time as synchronous code.
 Here, suspending a coroutine wont give us any advantage.

+[anim]

+The fibonacci code from earlier is a example of CPU bound work.

-- Or maybe if your work is a mix of both **I/O and CPU bound**, then deciding which one is better will depend on the specifics of your program.
+Or maybe if your work is a mix of both **I/O and CPU bound**, then deciding which one is better will depend on the specifics of your program.
 If you observe the animation below, you will see that coroutines are far more comparable to threads in performance when real world limits are applied as compared to the ideal case animations.

+[anim]

 And lastly, most applications work just fine with synchronous code!
 Unless your code is getting too slow, you don't need to parallelize your code or convert everything to coroutines.
 Even if it gets slow, you should probably look first into refactoring or profiling your code before trying these techniques.
-That said, if your problem comes under whats known as [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problems, then you should definitely look at parallelization first :D
+That said, if your problem comes under whats known as [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problems, then you should definitely take a look at parallelization :D

 And now just for fun, lets also checkout both techniques on a 16x16 image with max 32 threads/coroutines: